gokul2736/gokul2736/README.md

 ## 🧠 Interests & Side Projects

-SlotSniper – Full-stack automation project (Flask, encryption, form UI, backend scheduler)
+SlotSniper – Full-stack booking automation project using Flask

-EerkAI – Used AI to convert images to text
+EerkAI – AI to convert images to text & PDF's

-Project-K (Private) – Personal memory tracker / storytelling via Git

 Thermal Ninja – A real-time temperature monitor for laptops with live graphs and system alerts for overheating.

+Project-K (Private) – storytelling via Git

-#### In a world full of distractions, I have a reason to stay focused.. and that reason is her...🤍✨
+#### In a world full of distractions, I have a reason to stay focused...🤍✨